c-c-k/react101/homework.md

         - demo dataset

 Sun 04 Jun 2023 21:07:10 IDT
-    - do a button that changes collor on each click
+    - do a button that changes color on each click